An inhouse gym at the office is nice, but a Stairmaster and some free weights isn’t enough for a little city in the suburbs.

 To satisfy the fitness needs of its growing tenant base, and for the public it welcomes everyday, Bell Works is launching a diverse collection of fitness concepts to lunge, stretch and sweat your way to a healthier you.

-The Bar Method will be offering 3 different barre classes: Classic Bar Method, Cardio Bar Move, and a Bar Express class.
+The Bar Method offers 4 different barre classes: Classic Bar Method, Bar Move, Bar Advanced and a Bar Express class.

 Sabre Real Estate Group Senior Vice President Justin Korinis is overseeing a leasing process that has been part recruitment, part competition between businesses eager to join Bell Works.

 “We’re really trying to do the best in class, the coolest, the best version of every one of these that we can possibly do,” Korinis said.